-- In-class problems and homework (20%). - Midterm 1 (20%): October XX, The exam will be open book and open notes.
-Three questions covering computation of indeterminacy, support reactions, shear and bending moment diagrams, tensile and compressive element-level forces. - Midterm 2 (20%): November XX, The exam will be open book and open notes.
+- In-class problems and homework (20%). - Midterm 1 (20%): October XX,

+The exam will be open book and open notes.

+Three questions covering computation of indeterminacy, support reactions, shear and bending moment diagrams, tensile and compressive element-level forces.

+• Midterm 2 (20%): November 25,

+The exam will be open book and open notes.

 Three questions covering: (1) computation of displacements via integration of beam differential equations and/or moment area, and (2) arches and cables.
-Virtual work will not be on the exam. - Final (40%): December XX, 8 -- 10 am in our regular classroom.
+Virtual work will not be on the exam.

+• Final (40%): December 14, 8--10 am in our regular classroom.

 Format: 2 hrs long plus 5 minutes to read the paper.

 The exam will be open book and open notes.

-Five questions: Question 1 is compulsory.
-Do three of the remaining four questions.
-Topics include: Moment area, virtual forces, virtual displacements, force method, compatibility of displacements, and bending moments.
-Cables and arches will not be on the final exam.
+Six questions: Question 1 is compulsory.
+Do three of the remaining five questions.

+Topics include: Moment area, virtual forces, virtual displacements, force method, analysis of cables and arches, bending moments and bending moment diagrams.